dwango-js/git-full-review/README.md

 Git full code review command line tool.

-What is ful code review?
+What is full code review?

 - [How to conduct a full code review on GitHub](http://astrofrog.github.io/blog/2013/04/10/how-to-conduct-a-full-code-review-on-github/ "How to conduct a full code review on GitHub")